WP Engine’s Security Environment

 Do you use documented security baselines to harden and secure IT systems?
 Please describe how you ensure that security baselines are implemented and working effectively.

 Yes.
 Our security firms establish baselines and ensure we are adhering to them.
 These change over time as new information and processes are put into place.

-Do you maintain reasonable security precautions consistent with industry best practices, as documented in standards such as ISO/IEC 27002?
+Do you maintain reasonable security precautions consistent with industry best practices, similar to those documented in standards such as ISO/IEC 27001 Annex A?